boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-scone-throughput-advice-blob.md

 * The services or applications that are delivered over a network attachment.
 Whether one or multiple services are bound to the same network attachment is deployment specific.
 * How the throughput advice is computed/set.
+* The protocol machinery for validating, refreshing, detecting stale, and flushing out received advices.
 * How applications running over a host can learn the bitrates associated with a network attachment.
 Typically, this can be achieved by invoking a dedicated API.
 However, the exact details of the API is OS-specific and, thus, out of scope of this document.

 # Conventions and Definitions